If you’re good with your hands––and know how to think and be a bit creative, then you may have the makings of a Carpenter.

 The absolute very first tool that every tradesman needs is a great tape measure.
 If you only show up with one tool—let it be a high quality tape.
 Don’t waste your money with a tape that is less than 25′.
 If you are a carpenter, especially an exterior carpenter, get a 30′.
 Occasionally I see […]

-If you’re an electrician you should have a dedicated phillips screwdriver and probably a flat head, in addition to an 11 in 1 (or 9 in 1). ..For the rest of us the multi-unit will suit nearly every possible need.
+If you’re an electrician you should have a dedicated Phillips screwdriver and probably a flat head, in addition to a 14 in 1 (or 11 in 1). ..For the rest of us the multi-unit will suit nearly every possible need.

 Tape Measure (25′ or 30′ only) Pencil Hammer Chisel Margin trowel Hawk Tuck-pointing tools(various sizes) Brick trowel Wooden dowel Masonry brush a quality bucket